ratishkr/compuware-topaz-for-enterprise-data-plugin/README.md

 ### Overview

-Compuware's Topaz for Entprise Data is a data management product with automation to speed data extraction, privatization and loading.
+Compuware's Topaz for Enterprise Data is a data management product with automation to speed data extraction, privatization and loading.
 The plugin allows Jenkins users to run ted specifications.

 ### Change Log